manishverma1122/TmotionsTask/README.md

-Hi, I have created the WordPress custom theme where I have made changes as per the task assigned to me.
+Hi, I have created the WordPress custom theme where I have made changes as per the task.

 "
 Create a shop site WITHOUT using plugin: